Lucky Dog •

 • Working on handling skills;

-• Improving communicating with your dog;
+• Improving communicating with your dog and maintaining communication

 • Smoothing out crosses and timing;